German Americans in the United States

 How were the German immigrants received ?

 To notify the citizens that a boat carrying immigrants was landing in the port the city's bells rang.
-Locals gathered at the vessel to greet the arriving passengers and to find the workers they needed.

 Most Philadelphians had endured the journey across the ocean and knew what the newcomers urgently needed.
-And they eagerly awaited news from the old homeland.

 The Provincial Assembly of Pennsylvania has had a bell in its possession for official purposes since the founding of the province.
 The province's first bell is said to have been brought to Pennsylvania by William Penn.
 The renaming of the Liberty Bell occurred in the 1830s when it began to be seen as a symbol of the abolitionist movement.
 To them, it represented the end of slavery, which Northerners overwhelmingly celebrated.

-The English speaking Pennsylvania Provincial Council became troubled by the large number of new arrivals.
 Benjamin Franklin expressed his views on German immigrants in strong terms.
 He accused them of a refusal to become integrated.

 Even those who were more willing to integrate refused to speak the language of their new homeland.
-Instead, an idiom of their own emerged, Pennsylvania-Dutch or Pennsylvania-German, which blended English words and German phrases.

 "Few of their children learn English.
 They import many books from Germany.
 Two (out of six publishing houses) are wholly owned by the Germans.
 The signs in our streets are in both languages, sometimes only in German.
 Soon they will outnumber us so that all the advantages we have will not be sufficient to preserve our language.
 It will disrupt our government as well."